 Performance sport engineering

-I work closely with the English Institute of Sport (EIS) to improve athletes’ performance through a greater understanding of the physical mechanisms of resistance and propulsion.
+I work closely with the UK Sports Institute (UKSI) to improve athletes’ performance through a greater understanding of the physical mechanisms of resistance and propulsion.
 This research mainly focuses on the sports of Swimming, Sailing, Rowing and Bob-skeleton and supports British Athletes at the Olympic games.

 Experimental methods for fluid structure interaction problems